Mambila people: Identification

-The Mambila language is a congeries of dialects and related languages.
+The Mambila or Mambilla language is a congeries of dialects and related languages.
 The SIL Ethnologue database gives two codes MCU for the Cameroonian dialects and MZK for the Nigerian dialects.
 See the survey work of Bruce Connell on the VIMS website cited below, and the article on Mambiloid languages.
-The Common Mambilla or Tungbo Dialect is the most widely understood Mambila dialect in Nigeria.
+The Common Mambilla or Tungbo Dialect is the most widely understood Mambilla dialect in Nigeria.
 It is also the literary language of Mambilla for the vast majority who inhabit the Mambilla Plateau.
-The Mambila New Testament known as 'Li Fa' and several Mambilla Language study texts are written in the Common Mambilla Dialect for Nigeria.
+The Mambilla New Testament known as 'Li Fa' and several Mambilla Language study texts are written in the Common Mambilla Dialect for Nigeria.
 A New Testament in Ju Ba is also available for speakers of Mambilla dialects on the Cameroon side of the border.